tolauwae/phd-thesis/src/latch/latch.typ

 #snippet("lst.syntax.action",
     columns: 1,
     [#latch actions allow developers to execute arbitrary code in a test step.
-Output of such actions can be checked for correctness with the $mono("Assertable<T>")$ interface.], (```ts type Assertable<T extends Object | void> = {[index: string]: any};
+Output of such actions can be checked for correctness with the `Assertable<T>` interface.], (```ts type Assertable<T extends Object | void> = {[index: string]: any};